MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 	Choose between these two authentication options:
 	- Select *Organizational account* if your organization is using Azure Active Directory to manage users.
-	- Select *Basic* if you are connecting to a personal account or you want to use personal access token.
+	- Select *Basic* if you are connecting to a personal organization or you want to use a personal access token.
 This option also support alternate credentials, but it is not recommended as unlike personal access tokens, this login doesn't expire and can't be scoped to limit access to your data.

 	![](./_img/data-connector-get-data-6.png)